canvasxyz/canvas/packages/cli/README.md

 # @canvas-js/cli

-Canvas provides a command line interface for running Canvas applications.
-This is the primary way to run application _servers_ that join the peer-to-peer network.
+Canvas provides a command line interface for running applications inside Node.js.

+This package lets you run individual application servers that join the peer-to-peer network.

 ## Installation